FREE Shipping on orders over $899

 In one study, 110 healthy people who normally ate a nutritious diet were asked to eat a diet high in refined foods for just one week.

-To give you some details of the menu, there were two Belgian waffles for breakfast on four of the days and two 'junk' meals at any time during that week.
+To give you some menu details, there were two Belgian waffles for breakfast on four of the days and two junk meals at any given time during that week.

 Within days , the highly refined diet led to learning memory problems and poor appetite control.

-Research tells us that taking small steps to move our diets in a more nutritious direction - an extra piece of fruit with breakfast, an extra serving of vegetables at dinner - can help enhance our memories today and protect them for the future ."
+Research tells us that taking small steps to move our diets in a more nutritious direction—an extra piece of fruit with breakfast, an extra portion of vegetables at dinner— can help enhance our memories today and protect them for the future ."

 PRONAPRESA